zabereznikova/docs.de-de/docs/framework/windows-workflow-foundation/how-to-update-the-definition-of-a-running-workflow-instance.md

     StateMachine sm = wf.Implementation as StateMachine;
     ```

-3.  <span data-ttu-id="0edc5-146">Als Nächstes aktualisieren Sie die Ausdrücke der beiden `WriteLine` Aktivitäten, die anzeigen, ob der Schätzwert des Benutzers ist zu hoch oder zu niedrig, damit diese übereinstimmen, dass die Updates im [Vorgehensweise: Hosten mehrerer Workflowversionen einen Workflow Seite-an-Seite](../../../docs/framework/windows-workflow-foundation/how-to-host-multiple-versions-of-a-workflow-side-by-side.md).</span><span class="sxs-lookup"><span data-stu-id="0edc5-146">Next, update the expressions of the two `WriteLine` activities that display whether the user's guess is too high or too low so that they match the updates made in [How to: Host Multiple Versions of a Workflow Side-by-Side](../../../docs/framework/windows-workflow-foundation/how-to-host-multiple-versions-of-a-workflow-side-by-side.md).</span></span>
+3.  <span data-ttu-id="2be16-146">Als Nächstes aktualisieren Sie die Ausdrücke der beiden `WriteLine` Aktivitäten, die anzeigen, ob der Schätzwert des Benutzers ist zu hoch oder zu niedrig, damit diese übereinstimmen, dass die Updates im [Vorgehensweise: Hosten mehrerer Workflowversionen zu einem Workflow Seite-an-Seite](../../../docs/framework/windows-workflow-foundation/how-to-host-multiple-versions-of-a-workflow-side-by-side.md).</span><span class="sxs-lookup"><span data-stu-id="2be16-146">Next, update the expressions of the two `WriteLine` activities that display whether the user's guess is too high or too low so that they match the updates made in [How to: Host Multiple Versions of a Workflow Side-by-Side](../../../docs/framework/windows-workflow-foundation/how-to-host-multiple-versions-of-a-workflow-side-by-side.md).</span></span>

     ```vb
     'Update the Text of the two WriteLine activities that write the